9x9go/reviews/README.md

 # 9 x 9 Go Reviews
- [9 x 9 Go Reviews](https://9x9go.github.io/reviews) is a template to publish the results of WGA's 9 x 9 Go experimens, to determine how the game of 9 x 9 Go is best played.
+ [9 x 9 Go Reviews](https://9x9go.github.io/reviews) is a template to publish the results of WGA's 9 x 9 Go research, which explains how the game of 9 x 9 Go is best played.
 Full results are to be reported in _The Art of 9 x 9 Go, Superhuman Edition_ (PDF) at [http://www.9x9go.org](http://www.9x9go.org)

 # Acknowledgement
 We thank gratefully the following Go people: